elpres — electronic presentations

 Details on step 2 — Import .png images:

 Open an empty presentation with LibreOffice Impress, adjust the appropriate slide format (e. g.
-4:3), import the .png files with Insert / Image into consecutive empty slides.24.
+4:3), import the .png files with Insert / Image into consecutive empty slides.29.
 The presentation can now be saved in the format of Impresss (.odp) or one of the Microsoft Powerpoint formats (.ppt or .pptx).

-5.4 The pdfpc-viewer: add notes
+5.5 The pdfpc-viewer: add notes

-The pdf-vierwer pdfpc for Linux25 (see section 4.6) is a comfortable program which allows output of presentations to two monitors or a monitor and a beamer/projector.
+The pdf-vierwer pdfpc for Linux32 (see section 4.6) is a comfortable program which allows output of presentations to two monitors or a monitor and a beamer/projector.
 The normal presentation window is assigned to the beamer/projector, the other output for the presenter shows the actual slide, the next slide and an area for notes.
 As you are viewing a certain slide, press n to start editing a note.
 The editing mode is stopped with Esc.
 The text of these notes is stored in the file filename.pdfpc.
 Further information can be found in the man page.

 6 License

-This class is distributed under the LATEX Project Public License (LPPL) which may be downloaded from http://www.latex-project.org/lppl.txt.
+This class is distributed under the LaTeX Project Public License (LPPL) which may be downloaded from http://www.latex-project.org/lppl.txt.
 No warranty is provided for this work (as stated in the LPPL).

 7 Version history